brimdata/zed/docs/zq/language.md

-Errors will unfortunately and inevitably occur even in production, but having a first-class data type to manage them all while allowing them to peacefully co-exist with valid production data is a novel and useful approach that Zed enables.
+Errors will unfortunately and inevitably occur even in production, but having a first-class data type to manage them all while allowing them to peacefully coexist with valid production data is a novel and useful approach that Zed enables.

 #### 5.3.1 Missing and Quiet